Update: as of 11/2022 Heroku suspended their free tier offer

 morling.dev describes render to come close to the Heroku offer, with Postgres databases expiring 90 days after creation

 This post describes a couple of tools, technologies and services which may be used for developing and operating a full-stack web-application, without the need to show a credit-card anywhere, as of 02/2022.
-Vendor lock-in’s are avoided as much as possible by aiming to build on established standards.
+Vendor lock-in’s are avoided as much as possible by aiming to build on established, vendor-independent standards.

 Sample app

-“Collective Color Picking” is a small toy app illustrating the used technologies.
-It allows users to pick their favorite color and share it with all other connected users in real time.
-A default color, which is assigned to the first connecting user after application startup, is persisted and can be changed via HTTP.
+“Collective Color Picking” is a small app illustrating the used technologies.
+It allows users to pick their favorite color and share it with all other users connected to the same instance.

-The app consists of a minimal browser-based frontend, a backend which holds the state (the picked colors of all connected users), and a database which stores the default color.
+The app consists of a minimal web-frontend, a backend which holds the state (the picked colors of all connected users), and a database which stores the default color.

 GitHub repository: https://github.com/fladdimir/collective-color-picking